 East Nashville is where you will find Nissan Stadium, home of the NFL’s Tennessee Titans.
 With ample opportunities for local, independent shopping and top notch bars and eateries, you’ll never get bored of this part of town.
-A few local foodie favorites include Holland House Bar and Refuge, Pepperfire Hot Chicken, The Pharmacy Burger Parlor & Beer Garden and Mas Tacos Por Favor.
-It’s a lot to take in, but if you want a crash course in what kind of food and drink opportunities that East Nashville has to offer, consider taking the Walk Eat Nashville food tour or hopping on the Nashville Brew Bus to sample some local beers.
+A few local foodie favorites include Pepperfire Hot Chicken, The Pharmacy Burger Parlor & Beer Garden and Mas Tacos Por Favor.
+It’s a lot to take in, but if you want a crash course in what kind of food and drink opportunities that East Nashville has to offer, consider taking the Walk Eat Nashville food tour or the East Nashville Food, Drink, & Mural Tour

 Want to enjoy quality time in nature?
 Shelby Bottoms Nature Center & Greenway has you covered with 950 acres of riverfront multi-use park space that features a fenced dog park, athletic fields, education programs and water recreation on Sevier Lake.
 There are also a handful of smaller green spaces spread across East Nashville, including McFerrin Park, Cleveland Park, Douglas Park and the East Bank Greenway.

 When scouting out homes, it’s important to note that the east side is actually home to a number of sub-neighborhoods such as Lockeland Springs, McFerrin Park, Historic Edgefield, Maxwell Heights, among others.
 There have been quite a few newer condo and infill developments sprouting up in recent years, but much of East Nashville is comprised of older homes dating back to the first half of the 20th century.
 The average sale price is a little over $300,000, but along the most desirable blocks, some single-family homes can fetch numbers between $500,000 and $700,000.